 This amendment is linked to section 39.1(1) which allows an officer who is verifying compliance to examine the thing and take samples free of charge.
 The proposed addition of “without creating undue hardship to the entity of inspection” seeks to provide some certainty that samples taken free of charge are not of significant monetary or sentimental value.
 For example, an officer could not take three tonnes of lobster, which were seized recently, or fishing gear.

-The amendment would be that Bill , in clause 10, be amended by replacing line 3 on page 6 with the following:
+The amendment would be that Bill C-55, in clause 10, be amended by replacing line 3 on page 6 with the following:

 So the entire (1.1) on page 6, under the heading “Disposition of samples”, would read with our amendment, if carried, “An enforcement officer may dispose of a sample taken under paragraph (1)(b) in a manner that the officer considers appropriate, without creating undue hardship to the entity involved in the inspection.”

-The amendment is that Bill , in clause 10, be amended by replacing line 19 on page 6 with the following:
+We are suggesting that Bill C-55, in clause 12, be amended by replacing line 14 on page 12 with the following:

 Mr. Chair, again, going back to the testimony that we've heard time and again, with conflicting testimony with respect to potential closures and the testimony we heard that fishermen can just move to other areas, this amendment recognizes a need to respect interests held by licensed commercial fishermen when the waters they fish are included in an MPA.
 As such, if and when the creation of an MPA displaces fishermen holding licences to fish waters of the MPA, those fishermen ought to be entitled to compensation through a predefined process, with a limited period for the fishermen and the minister to negotiate the terms of compensation.

-We are suggesting that Bill , in clause 13, be amended by adding after line 24 on page 12 the following:
+We are suggesting that Bill C-55, in clause 13, be amended by adding after line 24 on page 12 the following:

 With respect to this amendment, we believe that we've also covered the department and the minister on this, because the onus will also be on the fishermen and the stakeholders to provide and to enter in good faith into negotiations with the ministry and the department.